jakevossen5/jakevossen5/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Jake, and I am currently an student at [Colorado School of Mines](https://mines.edu) studying [computer science](cs.mines.edu).
-I am doing research on programming languages verification and synthesis.
+I am doing research on programming languages, verification, and synthesis.

 - Most information about me (contact information, Résumé/CV, etc) be found on my website: [jake.vossen.dev](https://jake.vossen.dev)
 - You can see what open source work I am doing by checking this [dashboard](https://www.notion.so/jakevossen5/Side-Projects-2e6334f96639421793a12e2d0955ee11)